 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

-The first of the offerings of Leviticus is the burnt offering, a sacrifice that is completely consumed on the altar.
-John Ritenbaugh shows how this type teaches us about Christ's total dedication to God—and how we should emulate it.
+The burnt offering is completely consumed on the altar.
+This type of offering teaches us about Christ's total dedication to God—and how we should emulate it.

-Of all the fruit of the Spirit, God may have left the most difficult for last!
 Has anyone, other than Jesus Christ, really exhibited self-control?
-In the end, however, this is the ultimate aim of growing in the character of Almighty God!
+In the end, however, this is the ultimate aim of growing in the character of God.

 David Grabbe asserts that the symbolism underlying the various sacrifices outlined in the Pentateuch carry rich, spiritual meaning.
 As rehearsed in Leviticus 23:17-22, the injunction to leave the corners of the field unharvested, to bake two loaves with le. . .